 In anticipation of meeting future treatment and recharge needs, MSWD began construction of the RWRF (Project WQ-2), which will treat wastewater flows to secondary levels including nitrification and denitrification.
 Located in the Garnet Hill Subarea of the Indio Subbasin, the RWRF will divert some wastewater flows from existing wastewater treatment plants in the Mission Creek Subbasin that are nearing capacity.
 The RWRF will have an initial capacity of 1.5 million gallons per day (mgd).
-The RWRF project construction began in March 2022 and is approximately 45% complete.
-The RWRF will start receiving flow in 2023 and is projected to reach 1.5 mgd treatment capacity by approximately 2030.
+The RWRF project construction continued through 2023, with operations scheduled to begin in early 2024.
+The project is expected to reach 1.5 mgd treatment capacity by approximately 2030.
 The RWRF is designed to be readily expanded to 3.0 mgd capacity by converting from a sequence batch reactor treatment process to a membrane bioreactor treatment process within the same footprint.
-Wastewater flows will be from existing sewered customers and from the septic to sewer conversions in the Desert Hot Springs Subbasin, Mission Creek Subbasin, and Garnet Hill Subarea of the Indio Subbasin.
+Wastewater flows will be from existing sewer customers and from the septic to sewer conversions in the Desert Hot Springs Subbasin, Mission Creek Subbasin, and Garnet Hill Subarea of the Indio Subbasin.

-Treated wastewater will be discharged to evaporation/percolation ponds in the Garnet Hill Subarea and will show measurable reduction in nitrogen in the effluent water quality samples in comparison to the existing septic system dischargers.
+Treated wastewater will be discharged to evaporation/percolation ponds in the Garnet Hill Subarea and will show a measurable reduction in nitrogen in the effluent water quality samples compared to the existing septic system dischargers.
 The benefits of a treated RWRF effluent rather than septic discharges are reduced contributions of nitrates and ammonia to the aquifer, which results in improved groundwater quality.
-Upon completion of the RWRF construction, treated effluent from Project WQ-2 can be conveyed and reused in Project WS-2 with construction of additional treatment, recycled water distribution systems, and groundwater recharge facilities.
+Upon completion of the RWRF construction, treated effluent from Project WQ-2 can be conveyed and reused in Project WS-2 with the construction of additional treatment, recycled water distribution systems, and groundwater recharge facilities.